Capital Efficiency

 Most startups have a ratio less than 1.
 This is especially true of the so-called “venture scale” companies.
 They tend to burn through tens of millions of dollars of investment capital before they begin earning tens of millions of dollars of annual revenues.

-What is different, and not visible, about the Africa Eats companies is that nearly all of our 27 companies have a ratio greater than 1.
-Quite a few with a ratio great than 2.
-A few with ratios above 8.
+What is different, and not visible, about the Africa Eats companies is that nearly all of our bizi have a ratio greater than 1.
+Quite a few with a ratio much greater than 2.

-For example, a few of our companies earned $150,000 in annual revenues using just $10,000 of investment capital when we first found them.
+For example, in their early years, a few of our companies earned $150,000 in annual revenues using just $10,000 of investment capital.
 That is a capital efficient ratio of 15.

 Recent Posts